ssorren/kong-operator-quickstart/README.md

 | **${CONTROL_PLANE_NAME}-secret**       | Secret containing your access token |
 | **${CONTROL_PLANE_NAME}-api-auth**     | KonnectAPIAuthConfiguration         |

 Technically speaking, the *Secret* and *KonnectAPIAuthConfiguration* resources can be used for several control planes.
 Depending on your security requirements, you could re-use these resources by giving them a less specific names such as `konnect-token-secret` and `konnect-api-auth`.
-In this example, we are createing one of each per control plane.
+In this example, we are creating one of each per control plane.
 This helps limit blast radius if tokens expire or need to be invaliated for other reasons.

 Obtain a Konnect [personal access token](https://cloud.konghq.com/global/account/tokens) and store it as an environment variable in your shell session.
 For producion environments, you will likely want a [system access token](https://cloud.konghq.com/global/organization/system-accounts).
 For our control plane name, we are using `ko-quickstart`.
 Feel free to use whatever name you like.
 The ports listed are below are for the load balancer, use whatever ports are appropriate for your environment.